Never Again (The X-Files): Casting and effects

 The actor who portrays Ed Jerse, Rodney Rowland, was a former cast member of Glen Morgan and James Wong's short-lived Fox series Space: Above and Beyond.
 He and Anderson dated for a period of time after this episode.
 Jodie Foster—a friend of series' casting agent Randy Stone—provided the voice for Ed's tattoo, Betty.
 Anderson initially volunteered to get a real Ouroboros tattoo for the episode, but she was later told by the production crew that it would "have taken too long [and] it wouldn't have been practical."
 Kristina Lyne from the show's art department thus designed several stick-on decals that emulated the look of real tattoos.
 These faux tattoos were printed off by a production company called Real Creations and later augmented with makeup courtesy of series makeup artist Laverne Basham.
-The Bettie tattoo itself was inspired by the unique designs of the San Francisco tattoo artist "Brooklyn Joe" Lieber.
+The Betty tattoo itself was inspired by the unique designs of the San Francisco tattoo artist "Brooklyn Joe" Lieber.